psychbruce/bruceR/README.md

   (converted from warning) installation of package ‘rlang’ had non-zero exit status
 ```
 #### Solution:
 Some dependency packages of `bruceR` (e.g., `rlang`) should be responsible for this bug.
-Use the menu bar of RStudio (in the panes, not on the top: `Package -> Update`) to update such packages before you install `bruceR`.
-Or you can skip updating such packages.
+Use the menu bar `Package -> Update` (on the panes, not on the top) to update such packages before you install `bruceR`.
+Or you can just skip updating these packages when installing `bruceR`.

 ### Bug #N:
-There may be other bugs.
+There might be some other bugs not listed above.
 #### Solution:
 Read the warning messages.
 Follow the instruction.
 Search the Internet.
 Get the answer.